Chapter Staff:

 Chapter Coordinator: Rebecca Dien-Johns

-Rebecca Dien-Johns grew up in north Wales and lived in London, UK, before moving to Indianapolis in late 2016.
-She has worked in the nonprofit sector for over fifteen years.
-Growing up, her politically-active family were involved with various environmental campaigns, and she has remained passionate about the environment since childhood.
+Rebecca Dien-Johns (she/her) grew up in north Wales and lived in London, UK, before moving to Indianapolis in late 2016.
+She has worked in the nonprofit sector for twenty years.
+Growing up, her politically-active family were involved with various environmental causes, and she has remained passionate about the environment ever since.
 She is especially interested in environmental and social justice, and making sure our outdoors is protected and accessible to all.
 She is a musician, and a mother of one child (and four cats- Catl Sagan, Suffragette Kitty, Cow Tux, and Floof Bader Ginsburg).
-Rebecca is also an active member of her community on the near eastside of Indianapolis.
+Rebecca is also an active member of her community on the near eastside of Indianapolis, and the LGBTQ+ and disability justice communities.

 National staff: